 we support artists, designers, scholars, medicine workers, scientists, futurists and leaders of spaces of deep connection in building spaces of deep connection.

-we offer medicine, medicinal education, and ongoing medicinal spaces of deep connection.
+we design medicinal spaces of deep connection.

 from the founder’s desk